TRoboto/Udacity/AI for Healthcare Nanodegree/Project - Pneumonia Detection from Chest X-Rays/FDA_Submission_Template.md

 The validation set has 20% positive cases of pneumonia and 80% with no pneumonia.
 The total number of images in the validation set is 1430 images.

 ### 5. Ground Truth
-The labels are obtained using NLP approach from the radiologist reports.
+The labels are obtained using an NLP approach from the radiologist reports.
 They are expected to be accurate enough.

 ### 6. FDA Validation Plan